 • Use a ruler to measure an 7-8 inch disc

-• Refrigerate scones for 20 minutes before baking
+• Freeze the scones for 30 minutes before baking

 More Baked Goods